showmikr/workout-scheduler/obsidian/plan.md

 1. We'll need to generate arrays of the constants (like exercises, exercise classes, etc.)
 2. We'll plug in those arrays to the seed data generator function to randomly select from the arrays

+# 6/22/2025

+Finish up seeding all the data for test db

+- This means inserting all workouts, associated exercises, exercise sets and...
+- reading out the workout and exercise data